chukwukap/basedOutfits/README.md

 - **Tipping Creators**
   - Support your favorite creators with USDC tips.
-  - Tips are displayed on the Look’s detail page.
+  - Tips are displayed on the Outfit’s detail page.

 ---